 2.2.1 The Council understands that consultation at different stages of plan preparation have different degrees of impact on the final content of the plan.
 Wide and more in-depth engagement particularly at the initial stages of plan preparation is the most important in affecting the direction of the plan and its policies.
 This is when participants have the most ability and effect on shaping the plan and a wide range of views are sought.
 The later stages are very important in helping refine policies in order to ensure they have the desired impact and those that have already participated have an opportunity to build on their initial ideas.
 The Council has therefore considered what additional measures beyond the statutory requirements it can employ to maximise participation at these early stages.
+The Council is also seeking to reach a wider range of people and ensure hard to reach groups are given the opportunity to participate in the planning process.
 Different methods will be used according to the scope of the consultation, the target audience and the resources available.
 Figure 3 outlines some of the different methods of consultation which will be utilised.
+The Council is opting not to be too specific about which methods will be used in which circumstance so that it can retain flexibility and use the consultation methods that are most appropriate to the type of plan being prepared.